AbieFund/abie-archive/CONTRACT.md

 ## Liquid democracy features

 * You can become a delegate (and be able to resign)
-* You can choose a delegate
+* You can choose a delegate (could be slightly incentivized)
 * You can switch delegate
 * You can switch to direct democracy

 ## Timing

-* Reviwer selection: 7 days
+* Reviewer selection: 7 days
 * Review: 7 days
 * Vote: 14 days
 * Post-vote 'grace' period: 7 days